Holland Road railway station

-Holland Road railway station was a railway station on the Singapore-Kranji Railway from 1903 to 1932.
+Holland Road railway station was a railway station on the Singapore–Kranji Railway from 1903 to 1930.

 History

 Holland Road railway station was opened to the public on 16 July 1903, along Holland Road, as an infill station on the Singapore Railway between Cluny Road railway station and Bukit Timah railway station.
 Cluny Road station, Holland Road station and Bukit Timah station helped attract residents to the area surrounding the stations, developing the surrounding neighbourhoods.
 The station was also convenient to members of the Swiss Rifle Club, as the rifle club's range was relatively near the station, as well as the St. Valentine Bath Hotel, which was also near the station.

 As it was decided that Tank Road station was unfit to be the terminus of the line, it was decided that the Bukit Timah-Tank Road section of the line would be abandoned, and the line would instead deviate in between Bukit Panjang and Bukit Timah, travelling down a different route which ran along the west of the main town, to a new terminal station at Tanjong Pagar.
-Holland Road station, along with the rest of the Bukit Timah-Tank Road section of the line, was closed and abandoned on 2 May 1932, with the opening of the new terminus at Tanjong Pagar.
+Holland Road station was closed sometimes between 1929 and 1930.